 In the spring of 2016, we began to feel a nudge.
 We were still wrestling through what the impact of the closing of our original placing agency would have on our family, and we began praying about what it would look like to begin a domestic adoption process alongside our Ethiopia process.
 We decided not to go through an agency, but instead updated our home study and began contacting adoption attorneys who might be able to help us out.
 Another long story short, we adopted Brighten Storie Morales and had the chance to even be there for her birth on September 22, 2016 (our 4th wedding anniversary)!
 You can read Brighten's Stories here:

 Where we are now

-For the first time in almost four years, we are not in an adoption process.
-We are on hold with Lifeline and we are praying about our next steps and spending time watching our little girl grow up.
-We truly believe that we are still called to adopt Judah Saylor, but our search for him is going to be a little more unknown.
+For the first time in almost four years, we weren't in an adoption process.
+We decided to stay on hold with Lifeline as we prayed about our next steps and spent time watching our little girl grow up.
+We know that we are still called to adopt Judah Saylor, but our search for him lacked direction for a little while.

 After several months of praying, talking, thinking, getting frustrated, and much more, we went on a date one night just before Brighten's first birthday and sat at our neighborhood BBQ restaurant and decided to put all options on the table.
 We'd scheduled a meeting with our agency to talk through the fact that we felt no particular direction and ask for guidance from them.
 But before we had that meeting, we wanted to look through every option.
 As we looked through their programs, other agency's programs, and more, we realized that a country we've felt called to for many years, but thought we didn't qualify for, had changed their age requirements for prospective adoptive parents.